Big data: understanding and exploiting large-scale data

 What is Big Data?

-Big Data is primarily characterized by its volumes, varieties, and velocities of data.
-Every day, terabytes, or even petabytes, of data are generated from various sources, such as social networks, IoT sensors, and online transactions.
+The Big Data is primarily characterized by its volumes, varieties, and velocities of data.
+Every day, terabytes, even petabytes, of data are generated from various sources, such as social networks, IoT sensors, and online transactions.
 This mass of information can be complex to manage, but it also offers unprecedented opportunities for companies that know how to exploit it.

 The challenges of Big Data

-Architecture necessary for Big Data
+Necessary architecture for Big Data

-The key tools for data analysis
+Key tools for data analysis

 Why collect and analyze data?